Man accused in the burning death of a woman on a New York subway awaits arraignment

 NEW YORK (AP) — A man accused of setting a woman on fire inside a New York City subway train and then watching her die after she was engulfed in flames is awaiting arraignment on Tuesday.

-Sebastian Zapeta, 33, is facing murder and arson charges in the woman’s death.
+Sebastian Zapeta, 33, was arrested on murder and arson charges in the woman’s death Monday, but was yet to appear in front of a judge as of Tuesday morning.

 Federal immigration officials said Zapeta is a Guatemalan citizen who entered the U.S. illegally after he was previously deported in 2018.

-The apparently random attack occurred Sunday morning on a stationary F train at the Coney Island station in Brooklyn, police said.
+The apparently random attack occurred Sunday morning on a stationary F train at the Coney Island station in Brooklyn.
+Police said Tuesday that identification of the victim was still “pending at this time.”

-The woman, whose identity has not yet been released, was pronounced dead at the scene.
+Video posted to social media appeared to show the woman standing inside the train ablaze as some people look on from the platform, and at least one officer walks by.
+NYPD Chief of Transit Joseph Gulotta said Sunday that several officers had responded to the fire and one stayed to keep the crime scene “the way it’s supposed to be” while the others went to get fire extinguishers and transit workers.

+They were eventually able to douse the fire, but “unfortunately, it was too late,” Police Commissioner Jessica Tisch said — the woman was pronounced dead at the scene.

-Zapeta was arrested Sunday afternoon while riding a train on the same subway line after police got a tip from some teenagers who recognized him from images circulated by the police.
+Zapeta was taken into custody Sunday afternoon while riding a train on the same subway line after police got a tip from some teenagers who recognized him from images circulated by the police.

 It was unclear if Zapeta has an attorney.
 A Brooklyn address for Zapeta released by police matches a shelter that provides housing and substance abuse support.
 The shelter did not immediately respond to a request for comment.